Sigmmma/c20/src/content/h1/tags/weather_particle_system/readme.md

 * When the player is within a dense [fog](~) with a nearby _opaque distance_, weather particles will stop drawing even if set for the cluster containing fog.
 Ensure the _opaque distance_ is sufficiently far away if weather particles in fog are desired.
 * Some features of this tag are framerate-dependent.
 See tag fields.
 * The added motion bias, described earlier.
-* Changing acceleration eventually gets stuck at 0 if 0 is the minmum bound.
+* Changing acceleration eventually gets stuck at 0 if 0 is the minimum bound.

 # Related HaloScript
 {% relatedHsc game="h1" tagFilter="weather_particle_system" /%}